JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 ![Epcot ](/img/post/2013/wdw-portorleans-2013/epcot-day-6-8.jpg)

-It was a great day in Epcot.
+It was a great day at Epcot.
 The festival, world showcase, great meals, and low crowds made this a day our family will remember for a long time.

 ![Epcot ](/img/post/2013/wdw-portorleans-2013/epcot-day-6-9.jpg)